Bru Luccas Showers In A Green Bikini On Instagram

-Bru Luccas shared another sizzling snap for her 3.2 million Instagram fans that showed her in nothing more than a skimpy bikini.
+Bru Luccas posted a sizzling video update for her 3.2 million Instagram fans that showed her in nothing more than a skimpy bikini.
 The seconds-long clip was shared on Bru’s page on Wednesday afternoon, and it added some serious heat to her feed.

-The video captured Bru in the midst of a shower.
+The video captured Bru in a shower.
 She was posed against a set of wooden boards that boasted a light wash, and stainless steel shower fixtures could be seen at her back.
 To her left was a wood bench but only a portion of it could be seen because of the angle that the video was shot.
-Bru tilted her head back and let the water from the shower soak her hair and body before a man’s voice could be heard and the model playfully peaked over the lense of her sunglasses.
+Bru tilted her head back and let the water from the shower soak her hair and body.
+Then a man’s voice could be heard and the model playfully peeked over her sunglasses.
 The babe flaunted her gym-honed figure in a tiny bikini.

-The swimsuit boasted a fun, bright-green color that popped against the Brazilian model’s tanned skin.
-The top of the suit featured a halterneck cut with straps thin straps that secured behind Bru’s neck while its scooping neckline showed off her voluptuous cleavage, which was covered with water.
-The suit’s small, triangular cups were spaced far apart and the bottom was tight on her ribs.
+The swimsuit boasted a fun, bright green color that popped against the Brazilian model’s tanned skin.
+The top of the suit featured a halterneck cut with thin straps that secured behind Bru’s neck while its scoop neckline showed off her voluptuous cleavage, which was soaking wet.
+The suit’s small, triangular cups were spaced far apart and the bottom fit snugly on her ribcage.

-Bru’s bottoms boasted the same, vibrant green color as her top and they hit a few inches below her navel while allowing Bru to showcase her chiseled abs and defined hip bones.
-The front of the bikini was decorated with chic, gold clasps which gave Bru’s look a sexy vibe.
-Bru covered up with a pair of chic sunglasses that were covered with droplets of water.
+Bru’s bottoms boasted the same vibrant green color as her top, and they hit a few inches below her navel while allowing her to showcase her chiseled abs and defined hip bones.
+The front of the bikini was decorated with gold clasps that gave the look a chic vibe.
+Bru sported a pair of sunglasses that was covered with droplets of water.

-The model wore a black hair tye on her wrist and flashed a glimpse of her white-manicured nails.
-She slicked her hair out of her face and it was worn behind her shoulders.
-In the caption of the post, she did not use any words but instead added two different emoji.
+The model wore a black hair tie on her wrist and flashed a glimpse of her white-manicured nails.
+She slicked her hair out of her face and behind her shoulders.
+In the caption of the post, she simply added two different emoji.

-Fans have been far from shy about sharing their love for the sizzling snap.
+Fans have been far from shy about sharing their love for the sizzling update.
 The post has amassed over 52,000 likes and 610-plus comments from her captivated audience.
-Most social media users complimented her fit figure while a few more simply used flames.
+Most social media users complimented her fit figure while a few more simply used flames to express their thoughts.

 “Dang girl!
 Now this is the content I want to see when I open up Instagram,” one follower raved with the addition of a few flame and heart emoji.